 - Ease of use evaluation includes an expert assessment of connectors, design flaws and advantages, supplied security hardware and software, if any, along with the format and scope of any built-in help, support documentation and manuals, plus general design features and overall style.
-Where applicable we also assess the supplied keyboard and mouse/trackpad or other pointing device.
+Where applicable we also assess the supplied keyboard and mouse/trackpad, stylus pen or other pointing device.
 All performance testing and ease of use evaluation is conducted under the computer's native operating system.

 - Display evaluation takes into account colour, brightness/contrast, glare and surface reflections, horizontal/vertical angles of view with reference still images, plus Blu-ray video playback.

-- Wi-Fi testing We connect each laptop exclusively to our test lab wireless router, then wirelessly transfer a set of test files across this closed network, timing this over three runs to establish consistency and averaging the final score in megabytes per second (MBps).
+- Wi-Fi testing We connect each laptop exclusively to our test lab wireless router, then wirelessly transfer a set of test files across this closed network, timing this over several runs to establish consistency and averaging the final score in megabytes per second (MBps).
 All devices are restarted before testing and drivers updated to latest versions.

 - Temperature testing for laptops.
 Whether on your lap or held in the hand, a device should be comfortable to use and this includes temperature.
 We measure the temperature of the hottest part of the underside of each laptop to see if it gets uncomfortably hot after sustained heavy usage on battery only.
 We consider 44 degrees the maximum acceptable comfort threshold.
 This test doesn't contribute to the overall score.

 - Sound evaluation testing using the computer's inbuilt speakers is done by an in-house expert who evaluates the quality compared to similar devices.